 - How do they want to be perceived/how are they currently perceived?

 - What kind of visuals do they like?

 What do they do?

-It’s pretty important that you have at least a basic understanding of what they do.
+It’s important that you have at least a basic understanding of what they do.
 Ideally, you’d be well-acquainted enough that you could hold a short conversation about them with a friend.

 How are they different?